SMALL GRAINS

 As many farmers already know, small grains can offer big gains!
 But, trying something new on the farm comes with some uncertainty and risk.
 Recognizing the on-farm benefits and ecosystem services that diversified rotations provide, EFAO’s Small Grains Program addresses this risk by offsetting some of the cost of growing new acres of small grains.
 The Small Grains Program is open to farmers across Ontario, regardless of your agronomic practices.

-Find out more about Program Eligibility, Requirements, and Benefits >
+Find out more about eligibility, program requirements, and benefits below.

 EFAO will open future intakes of the Small Grains Program as follows: